 Practical Next Steps

-Reading about the Outer Coastal Plain is fine and good, but to really experience what the area has to offer, exercise one of the most fun rules in all of wine, and try its products.
-Let go of any preconceived notions (just because a state has traffic circles doesn’t mean it can’t make good wine!) and present a Couer d’Est or a chambourcin at your next dinner or BYO (we have recommendations!) .
 Or, if you’re feeling lighter and brighter, a lemon-toned Vidal Blanc is a nice departure from Pinot Grigio.
-The state is known for Chardonnay, a grape that may not sound overly exciting, but tell guests it’s a New Jersey Chardonnay and see how they react.
+The state is known for Chardonnay, a grape that may not sound overly exciting, but tell guests they’re drinking a New Jersey Chardonnay and see how they react.

 Explore the softer, greener side of New Jersey, the side where grapes grow in bright sunshine, ocean breezes, and sandy soil.
-Drink it all in.
+It’s waiting for you; drink it all in.